Here are 3 things the end of the COVID public health emergency could undo

-(The Hill) – The Biden administration announced on Monday that it plans to end on May 11 a pair of emergency designations implemented during the COVID-19 pandemic.
+(The Hill) – The Biden administration announced on Monday that it plans to end a pair of emergency designations implemented during the COVID-19 pandemic on May 11.

 Under both the national emergency and the public health emergency, both the Trump and Biden administrations implemented and extended programs that aimed to provide relief when it came to paying for health care, COVID-19 tests and treatments and making monthly student loan payments.